telerik/ajax-docs/controls/chat/how-to/configure-chat-agent.md

 # Connecting to Chat Bot Services

-To connect the [RadChat]({%slug chat/overview%}) to any service and render the responses from the service, utilize the post event of the control and its public API.
+To connect the [RadChat]({%slug chat/overview%}) control to any service and render the responses from the service, utilize the [post event](chat/client-side-programming/events/onpost) of the control and its [public client-side API](chat/client-side-programming/overview).

 ## Configure the Chat Agent

 To encapsulate the communication with the specific service, use an **agent** class.
 The **agent** class handles the communication with the external Chat Bot service.
-The establishment of the connection to the service and the binding of the appropriate events are done within the **init** method.
+The establishment of the connection to the service and the binding of the appropriate events are done within the **init** method of the agent.
 In this way, the agent is able to receive the responses.

 The following example uses the [Microsoft Bot Framework](https://dev.botframework.com/).
 The **agent** is subscribed to listen for any **activity$** of the remote service.
 When an activity is detected, the appropriate method from the Chat public API is invoked to render the data.
 To handle the user input, the example implements the **post** event handler of the Chat and the arguments are passed to the Chat Bot service.